anBertoli/go-microservice-project/README.md

 The makefile contains a command to provision a single machine (`remote/provisioning`), that is, it installs nginx, postgres, prometheus and grafana.
 The makefile rule will upload all the necessary files and execute the `prep.sh` bash script.
 A second command could be used to deploy our API (`remote/deploy`) on that machine and run the db migrations.
-All the necessary files are uploaded and the API is started as a systemd unit (all the operations are done by the _snapvault_ user).
+All the necessary files are uploaded and the API is started as a systemd unit (all the operations are done by a specific user).
 The _deploy_ rule will override and remove the eventual previously deployed instance of the API.
 The `deploy.sh` will be run as a part of the workflow and the `conf/api.prod.json` is uploaded and used as the config file for the deployed API.